|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On December 20, 1942 Del Monte Airfield was bombed by fifty-four Japanese bombers.

-Although the B-17s had withdrawn from Del Monte Airfield, it was used as a staging base for bombing missions and evacuations until the middle of April 1942.
+Although the B-17s had withdrawn from Del Monte Airfield, it was used as a staging base for bombing missions and evacuations of personnel and senior staff.
+After U. S. President F. D. Roosevelt ordered General MacArthur, his family and senior staff evacuated by PT Boats from Corregidor to Mindanao.

 Royce Mission #1: April 12, 1942